hmedina/KaSaAn/KaSaAn/core/README.md

     * Returns an int with the total mass in the snapshot (i.e. the number of agents).
   * `get_abundance_of_agent()`
     * Returns an int with the abundance of the given agent.
 Supports passing a string with the agent expression, or and instance of a KappaAgent.
 Supports passing agents with signature, e.g. Bob(site{state}).
+  * `get_composition()`
+    * Return a dictionary where the keys are KappaAgents, their names, and their value is the abundance in the snapshot of those agents.
   * `get_agent_types_present():`
     * Returns a set of KappaAgents of the names of the agents present in the snapshot (i.e. ignores agent signatures).
   * `get_complexes_with_abundance(query_abundance)`